bionomia/bionomia/spark.md

     distinct

-//write to "missing" table then do additional querying there missing.write.mode("append").jdbc(url, "missing", prop)
+//write to "missing" table then do additional querying there
+//such as make a unique list of datasetKeys whose caches later need flushing missing.write.mode("append").jdbc(url, "missing", prop)

 // Best to drop indices then recreate later